 The Path Ahead: Inflation

 Speaking specifically on the subject of inflation, the Fed chairman addressed different perspectives, including the absence of broad-based pressures, higher-inflation items, wages, long-term expectations, broke it down into five segments, broad-based and global forces.

 The spike in inflation, he believes, is not broad-based.
 Instead, he described it as being “largely the product of a relatively narrow group of goods and services that have been directly affected by the pandemic and the reopening of the economy.”
 He said that durable goods contributed 1% to the most recent YOY measure -- energy prices, another 0.8 percentage point to headline inflation.
 He pointed to history to explain why the Fed believes the increases are transitory.

-We would be concerned at signs if inflationary pressures were spreading more broadly through the economy was the overall point he made.
+We would be more concerned if inflationary pressures were spreading more broadly through the economy; this was the overall point he made.

 Items that we saw experience higher inflation, he said are moderating.
 “Used car prices, for example, appear to have stabilized; indeed, some price indicators are beginning to fall.
 If that continues, as many analysts predict, then used car prices will soon be pulling measured inflation down, as they did for much of the past decade.”
 Powell said.

 He believes the same dynamic, where falling prices may pull down the price index includes, durable goods.
 Chairman Powell explained, “As supply problems have begun to resolve, inflation in durable goods other than autos has now slowed and may be starting to fall.
 It seems unlikely that durables inflation will continue to contribute importantly over time to overall inflation.”